elotroalex/chiens/_texts/translation.md

 - {:.pr} Enough happiness! strange beggars with vintage faces
 - who now threaten, now salute the dawns
 - It's me
-- every night a hunger wakes them up among the madrepore
+- every night a hunger wakes them up among the madrepora
 - a strong hunger for the sun and very ancient coins.
 - I turn to the unknown wind bursting with persecution
 - I'm leaving